-Figure 2.
-Supporting 24 fps by signaling average picture tick interval for corresponded temporal layer

 In the example provided on Figure 1 during transmission server decided to restrict Temporal Layer of SOP-1 downward to TID = 1 (from 60 FPS to 30 FPS).
 The current SOP0 have an extended GOP structure and if we continue to work within that restrictions (TID=1) then for current SOP0 the frame rate will be dropped down to 7.5 FPS.
 Such behavior is unexpected by user.